 - Someone to ask questions if you need assistance

-You can use this link to get $25 USD off your first AirBnB stay.
+You can use this link to get for a discount off your first AirBnB stay.

 There are a number of low cost airlines and generally internal travel is quite cheap.
 We never paid more than $50 USD pp for a flight and this included luggage.